tflaglor1/restock_monitor/README.md

 # restock_monitor
 ## Notes
-Currently the BestBuy module works fully and is the only suggested site to use.
+Currently the BestBuy module works fully and Gamestop module which are the only suggested sites to use.
-Walmart ges blocked by captcha quickly so not recommend, and Gamestop is super slow.
+Walmart gets blocked by captcha quickly so it's not recommended.
+Discord webhooks are only sent if the item was previously out of stock and then went back in stock.
 ## Setup Instructions
 Create a `.env` file with: